phuong-nguyen-ngoc/phuong-nguyen-ngoc/README.md

 🇻🇳  I'm from Hanoi, Vietnam

-😄  My pronouns are she her her
+😄  My pronouns are she/her/hers

 🌱  I’m interested in data analytics, devops engineering, and machine learning.